yipo/ci-proj-basis/README.md

 	git commit -m "Initial commit"
 	```

 4. Push this local repo to your remote repo.
+(Replace `<your-remote-repo>` to where your remote repo is.)

 	```
 	git remote add origin <your-remote-repo>